 ID's Hit Forensic Series THE CORONER: I SPEAK FOR THE DEAD Returns for Season 2

 Thirty-two-year-old Bob Curley is admitted to the E.R. in Hershey, in excruciating pain, suffering from hallucinations and significant hair loss.
 Unfortunately, despite their best efforts, doctors are unable to save him.
 Curley is young and in good health, so doctors are baffled as to what caused his death, until they get the results of a shocking toxicology report.
 Curley has been poisoned with a substance banned for commercial use in the United States since the 1960s.
 Now it's up to Dauphin County Coroner Graham Hetrick to use a rare forensic technology method to determine exactly when Bob was poisoned, and who was responsible.
 "Internal Trauma" airs Monday, July 31 at 10/9c

 Eighty-six-year-old Goldie Snyder, a fixture in Harrisburg's fishing community, is found brutally murdered and sexually assaulted in the bait shop she opened with her late husband in the 1940s.
 Dauphin County Coroner Graham Hetrick and his team are called in to investigate.
 The nature of Synder's wounds indicates to Graham that her killer was someone with intense rage who had likely killed before and, unless they stop him, will kill again.
 "Clues from the Body" airs Monday, August 7 at 10/9c

+When the badly decomposed body of Marcus Garner is found with bullet wounds in a dilapidaTEd Harrisburg garage, Dauphin County Coroner Graham Hetrick is immediately called to the scene.
+Graham must use a Science called forensic entomology - and the common housefly - to develop not only a timeline for the murder but the identity of the person who murdered this street-smart family man.
+THE CORONER: I SPEAK FOR THE DEAD is produced for Investigation Discovery by Radley Studios with BranDon Hill, Chad Itskowitz, and Christian Thompson as executive producers, Carolyn Day as executive producer and showrunner, and Diana Nolan as co-executive producer.
+For Investigation Discovery, Tim Baney is executive producer, Jane Latman is executive vice president of development, Sara Kozak is senior vice president of production, Kevin Bennett is general manager, and Henry Schleiff is Group President.
 About Graham Hetrick Hetrick's interest in building a career around death is rooted in childhood, heavily influenced by his father's example in running a family funeral home.
 In addition to being a coroner, Hetrick is a thantologist, medicolegal death investigator, forensics consultant, grief counselor and former funeral director at the business built by his father-Hetrick-Bitner Funeral Home in Harrisburg, Penn.
 He has advanced training in blood pattern analysis, crime scene management, forensic sculpting, and shallow grave recovery.
 He is also an adjunct professor at the Harrisburg University of Science and Technology, teaching courses on forensics and anatomy.
 Hetrick is a member of the American Academy of Forensic Sciences, the American College of Forensic Examiners, the Pennsylvania Coroner's Association, the Pennsylvania Homicide Investigators Association, and The National Coroner/Medical Examiner Advisory Board.

 Image courtesy of ID